hadashiA/MRubyCS/README.md

 ### Compiling and Executing Ruby Code

 mruby allows the compiler and runtime to be separated.
-By distributing only precompiled bytecode, you can keep the native compiler out of your production deployment.
+By distributing only precompiled bytecode, you can keep the mruby compiler out of your production deployment.

 ```mermaid
 graph TB